pocomane/brewed-in-the-apocalypse/bita.md

 TODO : explain them !!!

 The first is particular important.
-The scenarist, is a player to, in the sense that ey partecipates to the game to discover what happen, and what the other people will do.
+The scenarist, is a player to, in the sense that ey participates to the game to discover what happen, and what the other people will do.
 The preparation of big portions of materials is discouraged.
 An interesting prompt from a player should never be ignored to let the story follow some predetermined track, unless it is temporary, just to close some matter already almost done.
-For the same reason, the ambietation should be kept initially simple.
+For the same reason, the setting should be kept initially simple.
 More details about the world and the backstory will be discovered during the play, defined both by scenarist and player actions.